 I have 10 solid tricks, and can hope for more from (1) the spade finesse, (2) a 3-3 spade split, and (3) the club queen, if South has the king and doesn't play it when I lead low from dummy.

-If I try the spade finesse first and lose to the queen, then South will know to cash his club king when I lead a small club from dummy.
+If I try the spade finesse first and lose to the queen, then South will know to win his club king when I lead a small club from dummy.
 So I tried for the club trick first, got away with it, and tried the spade finesse which failed.
 But spades were 3-3, so I had by 12 winners.
 I played the diamonds carefully, and for trick 13 I led the 6 to dummy's 7.

 So, on the 403rd and final trick of the session, I simultaneously made a slam and a beer – a most satisfying end to a long day.